Activities and Partnerships

 Spring Local Government Fellows

-The institute’s new undergraduate fellows program will provide students the opportunity to attend local City Council, County Commission, School Board and Planning Commission, and other government agency meetings as they follow a project, topic, or function of government through the regulatory and/or approval processes.
+The institute’s undergraduate fellows program will provide students the opportunity to attend local City Council, County Commission, School Board and Planning Commission, and other government agency meetings as they follow a project, topic, or function of government through the regulatory and/or approval processes.

 Students will have regular meetings with Baker Center Director and Professor Emeritus of Political Science Bill Lyons, who also served as Chief Policy Officer for 16 years in the City of Knoxville before joining the Baker Center as Director of Policy Partnerships.
 Here they will explore the structures, issues, and interests and their resolution in the local political arena.
 The goal is to increase student engagement in politics and their appreciation for the critical work of local government.
-Upon successful completion of the program students will have earned an honorarium of $1,000.

 This project is running in parallel to a set of undergraduate internships in city and county government, and quasi-governmental organizations that the Baker Center has launched.